24 Things to Do in Dallas—The Ultimate Guide

 15. The Rustic (Uptown)

-Equal parts backyard bar, restaurant, and live music venue, The Rustic is where locals go to unwind under the stars.
+The Rustic is a backyard bar, restaurant, and live music venue all in one.
+It’s where locals go to relax under the stars.

-Expect Southern-style eats, Texas beers, and nightly performances on the open-air stage.
+Expect Southern food, Texas beers, and performances every night on the open-air stage.

 • Hours: Open daily, 11 AM to midnight or later

-• Planning Tip: Check the event calendar for free concerts.
+• Tip for Planning: Check the event calendar for free concerts.
 Arrive early for seating on the patio and come hungry, portions are generous.

 • Map It: The Rustic Location